centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-editor.md

 ---
 id: map-web-editor
-title: Use the map editor
+title: Using the map editor
 ---

 This topic describes how to customize your maps using the edition mode features.